Trail Access Locations

 The dog park is located beyond the end of the Bel Air trail at Heavenly Waters Park.

 Dogs can play and run free in a fenced area.
 There are separate areas for large and small dogs.
-Click here to learn more about Harford County’s MA & PA dog park rules.
+Click here to learn more about Harford County’s MA & PA dog park.

-The Edgeley Grove section connects the Bel Air trail segment at Tollgate Road to Edgeley Grove Farm in Benson.
+The Edgeley Grove section of the Trail connects the Bel Air segment at Tollgate Road to Edgeley Grove Farm in Benson.
 From the area of 702 N.Tollgate Road, the trail winds behind the Harford County Equestrian Center, across Winters Run and traverses the hillside to Edgeley Grove Farm (the site of Annie’s Playground).
 Length: 1.4 miles.

 Along the way, you will see: